NikosGavalas/nikosgavalas.github.io/README.md

 - [x] Add selection for the theme (see bt4 docs - navbar)

+- [ ] Be able to add more pages with custom markdown

 ### Useful links

 Other nice looking blogs to get ideas: